-Educating, mentoring, and uniting animal rights advocates globally to turn research and advocacy into legal protections for animals.
+Educating, mentoring & uniting animal advocates to turn knowledge, skills & connections into legal rights for animals worldwide

 About ICARE